RylanSchaeffer/rylanschaeffer.github.io/content/thoughts/20151012_oh_the_places_youll_go/main.md

 > You can steer yourself
 > any direction you choose.

-Whenever I see that, I feel obliged to remind people that rest of the poem, especially the parts that (to me) are much more important:
+Whenever I see that, I feel obliged to remind people of the rest of the poem:

 > You'll be on your way up!
 > You'll be seeing great sights!